Lecco: Rail

-The municipality has two railway station Lecco, which is the town's main station; and Lecco Maggianico, which is the second main railway station and has a freight terminal in its premises.
-On both stations, the main operator is Trenord.
+The municipality has two railway stations: Lecco, which is the town's main station; and Lecco Maggianico, which is the second main railway station, also housing a freight terminal in its premises.
+For both stations, the main operator is Trenord.

 Navigation

-Whilst in the past there was a much more frequent navigation service around Lake Como departing from Lecco, in the recent year the town's pier was mainly used for seasonal services, pleasure boat rides and charter services.
+Whilst in the past there was a much more frequent navigation service around Lake Como departing from Lecco, in recent years the town's pier was mainly used for seasonal services, pleasure boat rides and charter services.

 Former modes of transport

 Between 1927 and 1953, Lecco had its own urban tramway network, which was connected to the Como-Erba-Lecco interurban tramway, which operated between 1928 and 1955.

 Cable Car

 An aerial cable car operates between Versasio and Piani d'Erna, and was inaugurated in 1965.

+Car

+Despite not being located near any highway, Lecco is a strategic crossroads for road connections with neighboring provincial capitals.
+The city's main road is the State Road 36 of Lake Como and Spluga, which crosses the town via a dual-lane viaduct in each direction and a long tunnel of approximately 4,800 meters divided into two separate, overlapping tubes called San Martino, connecting the Lombardy capital to the Valtellina and Valchiavenna regions.
+It opened to traffic on October 25, 1999, after approximately twenty years of construction.
+The Lecco-Valsassina link road was opened in 2006; 11.7 km of road, almost entirely tunnel-based, connects the capital with the nearby town of Ballabio.
+Work is underway on a tunnel-based variant of the state road 639 to the Pusiano and Garlate lakes to streamline connections with Bergamo and the San Martino Valley.

+The city is crossed by three bridges spanning the Adda River:

+The Azzone Visconti Bridge (commonly known as the Ponte Vecchio, old bridge), inaugurated in 1338 The John Fitzgerald Kennedy Bridge (commonly known as the Ponte Nuovo, new bridge), inaugurated in 1955 The Alessandro Manzoni Bridge (commonly known as the Terzo Ponte, third bridge), inaugurated in 1985 A fourth bridge is currently under construction, parallel and adjacent to the Manzoni Bridge, to separate long-distance traffic on the SS 36 from local traffic.
+With a total length of 579 meters, the new viaduct was included in the construction plan for the 2026 Milan-Cortina Winter Olympic games.